ibbles/LearningCMake/README.md

 └─────────────────────┘
 ```

-There are several version of the C++ standard, such as C++ standard 11 and C++
+There are several version of the C++ standard, such as C++11 and C++17, and the
-standard 17, and the difference is sometimes important.
-We call the standard
+difference is sometimes important.
+We call the standard that a compiler supports
-that a compiler supports a feature of the compiler.
-There are other features as
+a feature of the compiler.
+There are other features as well, but the language
-well, but the language standard seems to cover most cases.
-Regardless, for
+standard seems to cover most cases.
+Regardless, for correctness let's call the
-correctness let's call the target entry `Compiler features`.
+target entry `Compiler features`.

 ```
 ┌─────────────────────┐